gerardog/gsudo/docs/docs/install.md

 title: How to Install
 ---

-You can install gsudo using a Package Manager for windows:
+You can install gsudo by:

 - Using [Scoop](https://scoop.sh): Run `scoop install gsudo`
 - Using [WinGet](https://github.com/microsoft/winget-cli/releases) Run `winget install gerardog.gsudo`